avriette/rrm/README.md

 If you look over the schema in `examples/`, you will notice I have left a couple fields reserved, and have stubs for relational properties.
-At some point RRM may actually be relational, but it serves my purpose for now.
+At some point RM may actually be relational, but it serves my purpose for now.
 Additionally, Riak supports Javascript, so it should be possible to add constraints to columns (that is, attributes of objects) such as "only allow this to be a url" and similar.